 (l) the appointment of all directors must be subject to shareholders’ approval at any general/annual general meeting pursuant to paragraph 10.16(b) of Schedule 10 (in relation to Main Board issuers, the meeting may not be conducted in terms of Section 60 of the Act).
 The appointment of a director, to fill a casual vacancy or as an addition to the board, must be confirmed by shareholders at the next annual general meeting.

-Liquidation, business rescue proceedings and court applications in terms of Section 163 of the Act

-3.85 (i) In the event of an applicant issuer being placed, or making application to be placed, into liquidation, whether voluntary or compulsory, provisional or final, the applicant issuer must immediately notify the JSE of this fact.

-(ii) In the event that the board of directors of the issuer adopts a resolution to place the issuer under business rescue proceedings, or application is made to a court to place the issuer under business rescue proceedings, in terms of Chapter 6 of the Act or the board of directors issues a notice in terms of Section 129(7) of the Act, the issuer must notify the JSE thereof on the date of the first signature of the board resolution, on the date of the service of the application, or on the date of issue of the Section 129(7) notice, as the case may be.
-Furthermore, in the event that the business rescue proceedings are terminated and the issuer does not proceed with liquidation proceedings and wishes to:

-(a) delist, the issuer will remain subject to the delisting procedures set out in Section 1 of the Listings Requirements; or

-(b) remain listed, the issuer must consult the JSE in order to discuss the suitability of the issuer for continued listing on the JSE.

-(iii) Issuers must immediately notify the JSE of any application in terms of Section 163 of the Act.
+court applications (iii) Issuers must immediately notify the JSE of any application in terms of Section 163 of the Act. [moved to very end]

-Appointment of auditors and reporting accountants
+Appointment of auditors and reporting accountants [Moved out of Section 3, see Relocation Report]

 3.86 An applicant issuer may only appoint as its auditor and reporting accountant an audit firm and reporting accountant who is accredited as such on the JSE list of Auditors and Accounting Specialists, and an individual auditor who does not appear on the JSE list of disqualified individual auditors, as set out in Section 22.
 This requirement must be considered by the audit committee when recommending an auditor for appointment or re-appointment at the annual general meeting as well for an applicant issuer prior to the listing.